 I think this photo is probably a result of Our Lady somehow arranging ordinary natural elements (maybe a snowflake falling a few feet in front of the camera) with astonishing timing to remind the world that she is with us, prayer is real, and everything is going to be alright.

 As Jesus hung dying on a cross, during the moments of His greatest physical, spiritual and emotional agony, it was only Our Lady, a couple of her friends, and the apostle John that remained with Him.
-The apostles, of course, are considered by Catholics to be the first bishops.
+The apostles, of course, were the first bishops of the Catholic Church.
 All validly ordained Catholic bishops since then derive their authority in an unbroken line from one of the twelve.
 Notably, John was the ONLY apostle with the courage to stay with Jesus to the bitter end.
 Then somehow, despite His unimaginable suffering, Jesus had the presence of mind to notice his mother and John keeping vigil.
 The following is an eyewitness account of what happened as told by John himself,

 “When Jesus saw his mother and the disciple there whom he loved, he said to his mother, ‘Woman, behold, your son.‘ Then he said to the disciple, ‘Behold, your mother.’
 And from that hour the disciple took her into his home.”
 (Jn 19:26-27)

-We Catholics have always believed that from that moment on, Jesus’ mother officially became the mother of all of us.
+We Catholics have always believed that from this moment on, Jesus’ mother officially became the mother of all of us.
 He bound His mother to the Church and the Church to His mother.

 Whatever you believe about the above photos is fine by me.
-One can certainly have faith without paying any heed whatsoever to these images.
-If they enhance your faith, great.
-If they are a distraction, then just ignore them.
+One can certainly have faith without paying any heed whatsoever to this image.
+If it enhances your faith, great.
+If it is a distraction, then just ignore it.
 Everyone is on his or her own journey.
-It’s up to you to seek the truth and love what’s good.
+All we are called to do is seek the truth and love what’s good.

-Regardless of you what you think, I hope that at least you have enjoyed the beauty that I just happened to witness.
+Regardless of you what you think, I hope that at least you have enjoyed the beauty of this story.
 Please know that I take it as my responsibility to pray for every person who is the least bit interested in this photo.
 By reading this far, you can be assured that I’ve already prayed for you.
 Please pray for me too.
 In fact, let’s all pray for each other.

 God Bless! – BK